hey-network/mainchain/readme.md

 ### Design principles

-More than 95% of the mainchain codebase relies on standard, open-source, previously audited contracts.
+The majority of the mainchain codebase relies on standard, open-source contracts.
 The Token Generation Event (TGE) smart contracts are mostly out-of-box OpenZeppelin's library contracts, while the Gateway contract leverage Loom Network's example.

 This approach has been chosen deliberately so that the Hey Team can:
 - Get a faster time-to-market